-- 25. The annual all staff UK GDPR/data protection training/update is due to be undertaken in Q3. - 26.
-All members of staff will be asked to complete the online data protection/UK GDPR training provided by the Scottish Parliament prior to the annual training/update. - 27.
+- 25. The annual all staff UK GDPR/data protection training/update was undertaken in Q3. - 26.
+All members of staff will be asked to complete 2 online training modules provided on the ICO's website prior to the annual training/update. - 27.
 Ad hoc awareness raising activities which focus on reducing the risk of data protection incidents continue, for example, emails from the FAM.